 This is valuable real estate we should all make more use of.

-You could add the hyperlink to text – or add to a thumbnail image from your video with a play button graphic over the top (easy to create in Canva.)
+You could add the hyperlink to text – or add to a signature image (easy to create in Canva.)

 8. Share your video to social channels

 Increase the discoverability of your video by sharing it on social networks.

 But there’s a great divide between the video you want and need for your website or YouTube Channel and the video content best suited to social media platforms.

 So even though you may have started with a longer video, it’s best to use short edits pulled from the longer video for cross-posting to social platforms – to match the short attention span of this scrolling audience demographic!

 And because phone viewing is usually with sound off on social channels, you need captions for these versions.

 If you post on social media platforms like Facebook and Linkedin, you can also add clickable links back to your main video or the matching blog.